andOlga/umineko-catbox-english/README.md

 # English patch for Umineko Catbox

-This is an English patch for Umineko When They Cry: The Symphony of Catbox and Dreams, the console version of Umineko on the Switch.
+This is an English patch for Umineko When They Cry: The Symphony of Catbox and Dreams.

 This patch is meant to be used on the **actual console release of the game**.
 It is ***not* a standalone application**.